marcglasberg/assorted_layout_widgets/README.md

 # TimeBuilder

-If you need some widget to change periodically (clocks, countdowns, stopwatches etc), one way of implementing this is using a `Timer` to rebuild it.
+If you need some widget to change periodically (clocks, countdowns, stopwatches etc.), one way of implementing this is using a `Timer` to rebuild it.
 This is, however, very inefficient and may make your app slow.